My Research

 Boling, K. S. (2017, April).
 Understanding the True Crime Podcast Audience: An Exploration of Uses and Gratifications.
 Paper presented at the annual Discover USC conference in Columbia, SC.

 Boling, K. S. (2017, August).
 Undisclosed Information – Serial is My Favorite Murder: Examining Motivations in the True Crime Podcast Audience.
-Paper presented at the annual Association for Journalism and Mass Communication (AEJMC) conference in Chicago, IL.
+Paper presented at the annual Association for Education in Journalism and Mass Communication (AEJMC) conference in Chicago, IL.

 Walker, D., & Boling, K. S. (2017, August).
 “Hands Up, Don’t Shoot”: Media Portrayals of Race and Responsibility Framing in Police Shootings.
-Paper presented at the annual Association for Journalism and Mass Communication (AEJMC) conference in Chicago, IL.
+Paper presented at the annual Association for Education in Journalism and Mass Communication (AEJMC) conference in Chicago, IL.
 Second Place Student Paper, Minorities and Communication Division

 Boling, K. S. (Feb.
 7, 2022).
 Cultural significance of a Black public affairs program.
 Journalism History. https://journalism-history.org/2022/02/07/boling-essay-cultural-significance-of-a-black-public-affairs-program/